Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: The RAT Protocol

 \subsection{System Model and Assumptions}

 This study operates within a standard ORU framework, which comprises the following key entities and components:

 \begin{itemize} \item An L1 Blockchain (e.g., Ethereum): It hosts the main ORU smart contract $\contract$.
-This contract handles state root submissions, dispute resolution logic, staking, and the RAT protocol execution. \item Optimistic rollup (L2): It processes transactions off-chain and periodically posts state commitments and transaction data (for data availability) to the L1 blockchain. \item Proposer (P): A single, designated entity responsible for ordering L2 transactions, computing the resulting state transitions, and submitting the corresponding state commitments to the L1 contract. \item Validators ($\validators$): A set of $N$ registered validators $\validators = \{\validator{1}, \validator{2}, ..., \validator{N}\}$, each identified by an L1 address and required to stake enough collateral managed by the L1 contract. \end{itemize}
+This contract handles state root submissions, dispute resolution logic, staking, and the RAT protocol execution. \item Optimistic rollup (L2): It processes transactions off-chain and periodically posts state commitments and transaction data (for data availability) to the L1 blockchain. \item Proposer (P): A single, designated entity responsible for ordering L2 transactions, computing the resulting state transitions, and submitting the corresponding state commitments to the L1 contract. \item Registered Validators ($\validators$): A set of $N$ registered validators $\validators = \{\validator{1}, \validator{2}, ..., \validator{N}\}$, each identified by an L1 address and required to stake enough collateral managed by the L1 contract.
+Instead of receiving a continuous validator fee, these validators are subject to a duty-of-attention test.
+For permissionless security, not only this registered set but also any validator can submit a fraud proof against a posted state root. \end{itemize}

 In addition to the system model, the protocol relies on the following standard security and operational assumptions: